 Here’s my take.
 We all have two things going on simultaneously in our day: First, those things we do that make money and pay the bills and Second, those things we really enjoy doing and want to eventually get paid more for, but currently don’t pay the bills.

 It’s a major goal of mine to grow my blog this year and create more income from it.
 However, I need to be building websites and coding during the day to pay the bills, not to be blogging and creating courses.
 Thus, I have scheduled out a very specific window of time to devote to it every morning.

 Now I do NOT advocate doing “real work” in the morning, as in “job work.”
 I also discourage the incorporation of cell phones or really anything other than what you are focused on.
 My phone does not come out of airplane mode until later in the morning.
 Don’t allow electronics into your morning except for something you have specifically scheduled and has an end time to it.

 6:30 AM – Quiet time.
-For me, this is Bible reading, prayer, reflection, meditation, etc. Finding this peace early in the morning has enormous benefits to your day such as stress reduction, increased focus, spiritual growth, and overall emotional stability
+For me, this is Bible reading, prayer, reflection, meditation, etc. Finding this peace early in the morning has enormous benefits to your day such as stress reduction, increased focus, spiritual growth, and overall emotional stability and optimism.

 7:00 AM – Exercise.